Frequently Asked Questions

 Does UVA offer a graduate program in Cognitive Science?

 UVA does not offer graduate studies in Cognitive Science, specifically.
 However, the University does offer several graduate programs in areas of Cognitive Science.
-These areas include Neuroscience, Philosophy, and Linguistics.
+These areas include Psychology, Neuroscience, Philosophy, and Linguistics.
 Please review the complete graduate programs listing for more information.
-Also, there are links to some graduate programs in Cognitive Science here.

 What do graduates do with a degree in Cognitive Science?